Christina Asencio

 As Director of Research & Analysis for Refugee Protection, Christina Asencio advocates for the U.S. government to bring immigration laws, policies, and practices in line with international refugee and human rights law.

-Christina received her J.D. from Boston University School of Law, spent a semester studying international law at the Graduate Institute of International and Development Studies in Geneva, and received her B.A. cum laude in Political Science and International Studies with a minor in Foreign Languages from the University of Miami.
+Christina received her J.D. from Boston University School of Law and received her B.A. cum laude in Political Science and International Studies with a minor in Foreign Languages from the University of Miami.
 She speaks Spanish and Portuguese.
 She is licensed to practice law in Florida, New York, and Massachusetts.

 Recent Articles: